PaulLerner/ViQuAE/EXPERIMENTS.rst

-Instead of embedding the images of the knowledge base with CLIP, you can also embed its text, e.g. the title of each article, to be able to then perform cross-modal retrieval, to reproduce the results of the CORIA paper.
+Instead of embedding the images of the knowledge base with CLIP, you can also embed its text, e.g. the title of each article, to be able to then perform cross-modal retrieval, to reproduce the results of the Cross-modal paper (ECIR 2024).

 .. code:: sh